-'I Speak To Everybody Who Is Even Remotely Like Me': Eminem on 'Revival'
+Eminem on 'Revival': 'I Speak To Everybody'

 Tell me about how the idea came about for the song "Untouchable."
 It's like a scene from a play, where people are talking to each other, but really past each other, or maybe from across a wall.
 You can sort of envision both of them talking to us, but not even hearing each other.
 Tell me what you were thinking about.

 Well, if you remember, about two years ago, it felt like every other day you would wake up and see the news that another black man is getting shot by the police, and killed for basically nothing.
-Seeing the thing that happened with Michael Slager and Walter Scott, being shot in the back from about 50 feet, 60 feet away.
-And then walks up and places the taser on the side of the guy, like he's already got his story of what he's gonna say.
+Seeing the thing that happened with Michael Slager and Walter Scott, being shot in the back ... and then walks up and places the taser on the side of the guy, like he's already got his story of what he's gonna say.

 And then Philando Castile, when he's reaching for his wallet, trying to tell you, "I have a gun, but I have a license to carry it," and gets shot and killed. ...
-And it was one of those things that kept building up and building up and I wanted to say something about it for the longest time, but I needed to make sure that — I wanted to word it correctly.
+It was one of those things that kept building up and building up and I wanted to say something about it for the longest time, but I needed to make sure that — I wanted to word it correctly.
 I want to make sure I make all my points, you know, the right way.

 Do you feel you got there?